Double-Auction Mechanisms for Resource Trading Markets: Price-taking Scenario

 Then, the following should hold: \begin{itemize} \item[(\bf{C3-a})] For all $m$,

 \item[(\bf{C3-b})] For all $m\in\mathcal{M}$, the equality $\mu_m=\mu$ holds, where

 \item[(\bf{C3-c})] Furthermore,

-\end{itemize} \end{enumerate} \QED \end{definition}
+\end{itemize} \end{enumerate} \end{definition}

-In the above definition, condition (C1) implies that the users do not benefit by deviating from their equilibrium bids $p_m$, when the prices $(\lambda,\bm{\mu})$ set by the network-manager are fixed.
-Similarly, (C2) implies that the link-supplier has no benefit in deviating from the equilibrium bid-vector $\bm{\beta}$.
+Condition (C1) above implies that the users do not benefit by deviating from their equilibrium bids $p_m$, when the prices $(\lambda,\bm{\mu})$ set by the network-manager are fixed.
+Similarly, (C2) implies that the link-supplier has no incentive to deviate from the equilibrium bid-vector $\bm{\beta}$.
 Although (C1) and (C2) result in the optimality of the users\textquotesingle\ and the link-supplier\textquotesingle s problem of maximizing their respective pay-offs, these conditions by themselves do not guarantee system-optimal performance.
 The conditions in (C3) (essentially derived from the optimality conditions for NETWORK) are crucial to guarantee that the prices $(\lambda,\bm{\mu})$ set by the network-manager are dual optimal for SYSTEM.
 Condition (C3) along with (C1) and (C2) can then be used to show the optimality of a competitive equilibrium.
 We summarize this result in the following theorem; in particular, we first prove the existence of a competitive equilibrium, and then derive its optimality property.
 This theorem is essentially an extension of the result due to Kelly \cite{kelly97charging-rate-control} and Kelly et al.\ \cite{kelly-etal98rate-control} (see also \cite{johari-etal2005efficiency} and \cite{johari-tsitsiklis04efficiency-loss}).
 The main difference that warrants an extension is the presence of the link-supplier as a strategic agent.